CMHA Get Set & Connect Program

 Gastown Vocational Services

-• Transitions clients to one-to-one services with their vocational team
+• 6-week group transitions clients to one-to-one services with their vocational team

 • Work placement to build work experience and confidence